-Authors are given the opportunity to make their articles 'open access' on Crystallography Journals Online.
-Authors of open-access articles will not be asked to transfer copyright to the IUCr, but will instead be asked to agree to an open-access licence.
+Authors will not be asked to transfer copyright to the IUCr, but will instead be asked to agree during article submission to an open-access licence.
 This licence is identical to the Creative Commons Attribution (CC-BY) Licence.
-Further details can be found at http://journals.iucr.org/services/openaccess.html.
+Details of author rights can be found at http://journals.iucr.org/services/authorrights.html.